Chris Webby

 Christian Talcott Webster (born October 13, 1988), better known by his stage name Chris Webby, is an American rapper.
 Webster has released many mixtapes such as the DJ Drama-hosted Bars On Me (2012) and his EP There Goes the Neighborhood (2011), which peaked at number 101 on the Billboard 200.
 He has worked with various artists such as Tory Lanez, DMX, Young M.A, and Busta Rhymes.
-In 2013, he and his label, Homegrown Music, signed a deal with E1 Music.
+In 2013, he and his label, Homegrown Music Group, signed a deal with eOne Music.
 He then released Homegrown, another EP, in November 2013.
 Webster released his debut studio album Chemically Imbalanced on October 27, 2014.

 Webster is the creator of the #WebbyWednesday series where he releases new singles and videos every Wednesday.
 The series has resulted in eight full-length albums that include original and previously released tracks.
-He is also the last artist to record with DMX, prior to his death in 2021.
+He is also the last artist to record with DMX.

 Early life

 Webster was born on October 13, 1988, in Norwalk, Connecticut.
 His mother was a middle school teacher at Nathan Hale Middle School, his father was a guitarist and he was their only child.
 He started listening to rap at a young age admiring Eminem, he then started writing his own raps in 2000 at age 11.
 He attended Greens Farms Academy, a private school in Westport, Connecticut.